← Back to Blog

 Does the Price Cap Apply to Everyone?

-The cap does not apply to:
+It does NOT apply to:

-How to Reduce Your Bills Despite the Cap
+How to Actually Reduce Your Bills

-- Compare fixed-rate deals: Fixed tariffs from competitive suppliers are often cheaper than the capped rate.
+1. Compare fixed-rate deals: Fixed tariffs from competitive suppliers are often cheaper than the capped rate.
 Use comparison sites to check if you can lock in a better rate.
 However, be aware that if wholesale prices fall, you might end up paying more than the cap on a fixed deal.

-- Reduce your consumption: The cap limits the price per unit, but using less energy remains the most effective way to lower bills.
+2. Reduce your consumption: The cap limits the price per unit, but using less energy remains the most effective way to lower bills.
 Simple measures like turning your thermostat down by one degree can save £80 to £100 per year.
 Use our energy cost calculator to identify your biggest energy costs.

-- Improve home insulation: Proper loft insulation, cavity wall insulation, and draught-proofing can reduce heating costs by 20% to 30%.
+3. Improve home insulation: Proper loft insulation, cavity wall insulation, and draught-proofing can reduce heating costs by 20% to 30%.
 Government grants may be available through the ECO4 scheme to help with the cost.

-- Use a smart meter: Understanding your usage patterns through a smart meter and In-Home Display can help you identify waste and adjust your habits.
+4. Use a smart meter: Understanding your usage patterns through a smart meter and In-Home Display can help you identify waste and adjust your habits.
 Read our smart meters guide for more information.

-- Time your usage: If you have a smart meter, consider a time-of-use tariff where electricity is cheaper at certain times.
+5. Time your usage: If you have a smart meter, consider a time-of-use tariff where electricity is cheaper at certain times.
 Running dishwashers, washing machines, and other heavy appliances during off-peak periods can save significant amounts.

-- Check for government support: The Warm Home Discount (£150 off electricity bills), Winter Fuel Payment, and Cold Weather Payments are available to eligible households.
+6. Check for government support: The Warm Home Discount (£150 off electricity bills), Winter Fuel Payment, and Cold Weather Payments are available to eligible households.
 Make sure you are claiming everything you are entitled to.

 What Happens Next?